bitlabstudio/bitmazk-book/docs/infrastructure/time_tracking.rst

 ## acquisition

-Time spent for answering emails to potential customers is tagges as ``#acquisition``.
+Time spent for answering emails to potential customers or spent for meetings with potential customers is tagges as ``#acquisition``.

+## management

+Anything that doesn't fit into any of the above tasks but somehow seems to be important to run the company an be tracked with ``#management``.